tianocore/edk2-staging/DeviceSimPkg/Library/FakeRegisterSpaceLib/Readme.md

 ### Test code responsibilities

 Test code is responsible for providing DeviceRead/DeviceWrite functions which contain device logic.
-Test code can assume that all accesses to the device passed to it from the LocalRegisterSpaceMockLib will be aligned to the natural boundary (currently only DWORD alignment is supported) of the device with correct byte enables set.
+Test code can assume that all accesses to the device passed to it from the FakeRegisterSpaceLib will be aligned to the natural boundary (currently only DWORD alignment is supported) of the device with correct byte enables set.
 Test code is also responsible for managing all of the device state.

 ### Limitations